Questions

 ETFs offer advantages over stocks in two situations.
 First, when the return from stocks in the sector has a narrow dispersion around the mean, an ETF might be the best choice.
 Second, if you are unable to gain an advantage through knowledge of the company, an ETF is your best choice.

-READ ALSO: How can I do PhD in IIT for CSE?
+READ ALSO: How can I change my personal details in Axis Bank Online?

 Do dividend ETFs make sense?